Badgerati/Pode/docs/Tutorials/Authentication/Overview.md

 }
 ```

 The `-Name` of the authentication method must be unique.
-The `-Type` comes from the object returned via the [`New-PodeAuthScheme`](../../../Functions/Authentication/New-PodeAuthScheme) function, and can also be piped in.
+The `-Scheme` comes from the object returned via the [`New-PodeAuthScheme`](../../../Functions/Authentication/New-PodeAuthScheme) function, and can also be piped in.

 The `-ScriptBlock` is used to validate a user, checking if they exist and the password is correct (or checking if they exist in some data store).
 If the ScriptBlock succeeds, then a `User` object needs to be returned from the script as `@{ User = $user }`.
 If `$null`, or a null user, is returned then the script is assumed to have failed - meaning the user will have failed authentication, and a 401 response is returned.